lambdaclass/cairo-vm.c/README.md

 ### Program decoding

 Once the VM has been fed with a compiled cairo program it has to be decoded.
-The decoder takes as input the hexadecimal number in little endian format that represents the instruction an generates an Instruction struct with it. the CPU native word is a field element that is some fixed finite field of characteristic P > 263 (P is the prime number of the field), as such Instruction is the representation of the first word of each Cairo instruction.
-Some instructions spread over two words when they use an immediate value, so representing the first one with this struct is enougth.
+The decoder takes as input the hexadecimal number in little endian format that represents the instruction an generates an Instruction struct with it.
+The CPU native word is a field element that is some fixed finite field of characteristic CAIRO_PRIME > 263 (CAIRO_PRIME is the prime number of the field), as such Instruction is the representation of the first word of each Cairo instruction.
+Some instructions spread over two words when they use an immediate value, so representing the first one with this struct is enough.
 The first word of each instruction consists of: (1) three 16-bit signed integer offsets offdst, offop0, offop1 in the range [−215, 215) encoded using biased representation25; and (2) 15 bits of flags divided into seven

   Structure of the 63-bit that form the first word of each instruction.